DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 Read about the roles and responsibilities of induction tutors in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).

-They also need to report certain information about your early career training through '[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)'.
+They also need to report certain information about your early career training to the Department for Education.

 For example, they'll need to give details about your [mentors](/choose-mentors-for-early-career-teachers), early career teachers and your chosen [training option](/choose-training-option-early-career-teachers/).

+To enable them to do this, nominate your induction tutor.

+## Nominate your induction tutor

+Nominate your induction tutor through ‘Manage training for early careers teachers’.

+If your school is new to the service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).

+Once you've nominated an induction tutor, they'll be invited to sign in to ‘[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’ to report information about your training.

 ## Who to nominate